Categories: China

 Scoot to Harbin

 Here in the sweltering heat of Singapore, summer is a year-round event.
-Luckily, an escape to the cool-weather-all-year-round Harbin (average temperatures are around 20°C during summer) takes less than six hours, and it’s really affordable too.
+Luckily, an escape to the cool-weather-all-year-round Harbin – average temperatures are around 20°C during summer – is relatively inexpensive.
 Plus, the place has a good mix of attractions and culture, so you’ll have lots to do no matter which season you visit.

 If the midnight munchies hit you during the flight, Scoot has got you covered too.
 We ordered the Stew Chicken with Rice and the Roasted Chicken Thigh with Honey Garlic Sauce.
 These came steaming hot, and accompanied by drinks and Cornflake Rittersport.

-For those night owls out there, Scoot also offers in-flight entertainment and WiFi, starting from just US$6!
+For those night owls out there, Scoot also offers WiFi packages starting from just US$1.50 (~S$2.05).

-Scoot flies to Harbin from just $175 (one-way all-in fare), so it won’t even put that huge of a dent in your wallet – yes, it’s time to stop complaining about the heat and indulge in this cool getaway year round.
+While Harbin might seem far, flight prices won’t even put a huge dent in your wallet.
+So, it’s time to stop complaining about the heat and indulge in this cool getaway year round.

 Book your getaway to Harbin with Scoot now!